GIC looks to integrate climate change into investment portfolio

 Yet, he said, investors have not taken into account the broader risks that exist across their entire portfolio.

-Mr Litterman noted that all asset classes and most economic sectors are exposed to the risk of a rapid transition to a low-carbon economy.
+Mr Litterman said that all asset classes and most economic sectors are exposed to the risk of a rapid transition to a low-carbon economy.

 To be sure, fossil fuel company valuations are highly sensitive to this risk.
 But there are many other companies and industries that will be impacted and whose business models or assets are also at risk of being stranded, he added.

-Mr Litterman noted that there are "strong opportunities to generate additional returns" as the transition towards a net-zero emissions economy will also create new technologies and business models.
+Mr Litterman said that there are "strong opportunities to generate additional returns" as the transition towards a net-zero emissions economy will also create new technologies and business models.

 "In fact, I suspect that transitioning to a net-zero economy, adapting to the new climate reality while building a sustainable economy, and simultaneously sucking carbon dioxide out of the atmosphere at the required scale will be the investing themes of the next several decades."